PUBLIC SOCIOLOGY WRITING

 May 2, 2018.
 Quoted in “FSU celebrates 40 years of African American Studies” by Kara Irby and Rob Nixon for Florida State University News.

 February 28, 2018.
-Research covered for Bay Area KALW’s Crosscurrents with Hana Baba.
+Interviewed/research covered for Bay Area KALW’s Crosscurrents with Hana Baba.
 Featured on “How interracial relationships are faring in the era of Black Lives Matter.”

 February 8, 2018.
 Quoted in “Multicultural Leadership Summit rethinks diversity” by Talise Burton for Florida State University News.